MarkGotham/When-in-Rome/README.md

       dataset includes pairs of analyses of the same work.
 In order to ensure there is exactly one `analysis.txt` throughout, we name the pair `analysis.txt` (note not `analysis_A.txt`) and `analysis_B.txt`.
+    - We likewise organise cases of two separate corpora of analyses of the same music this way.
+      - The set which is complete takes precedence for the `analysis.txt` name.
   - How to use: All such text files can be opened in the normal way.
 "Original conversions" serve as a point of reference for full disclosure on the conversion process.